Guts6893/Weather-Forecast/README.md

 # Weather Forecast

-Weather Forecast is a dynamic web application that displays real-time weather information for any location.
-Built with ReactJS and CSS, it fetches live data from the OpenWeather API and uses the browser's Geolocation API to auto-detect the user’s current location.
+**Weather Forecast** is a dynamic web application that displays real-time weather information for any location.
+It is built using **ReactJS** and styled with **CSS**.

-The app shows:
+Key Features:
+- Auto-detects user location using the Geolocation API
+- Displays:
-Current temperature, humidity, wind speed, and precipitation “Feels like” temperature and air quality index (AQI) Weather description with visual icons
+  - Temperature, humidity, wind speed, and precipitation
+  - “Feels like” temperature and air quality index (AQI)
+  - Weather description with icons
-A responsive background gradient that changes based on weather conditions
+- Background gradient changes based on current weather

-This project demonstrates API integration, conditional rendering, and dynamic UI styling based on real-time data.
+- Fully responsive and powered by the OpenWeather API

 ## Tech Stack